Kiitinya/Cocochef/README.md

-This is the game "Omellet, the Cocochef," which is a turn-based combat game with two different enemies, client-server, and designed the characters (not the background images).
+This is the game "Omellet, the Cocochef," which is a turn-based combat game with two different enemies, client-server, with designed characters for me (not the background images).